Wind-Whistler/An-Empirical-Study-on-Neural-Networks-and-Portfolio-Models/README.md

 # Environment
 Python 3.12.4
 For training the LSTM model, we utilized the public GPU resources provided by the Kaggle platform.
 The code used on Kaggle differs slightly from the aforementioned implementation but is functionally equivalent overall.
 To avoid program crashes due to excessive data volume, training was conducted in batches—processing 100 stocks at a time.
-Here is your Kaggle account link: https://www.kaggle.com/windwhistler
+Here is my Kaggle account link: https://www.kaggle.com/windwhistler
 # Main Contribution
 1. Incorporate sentiment factors to enhance trend prediction.
 2. Introduce a mean-variance (MV) model with integer programming to simulate real-market conditions.